wichmann/bbss/README.md

     --dric                 Do not replace illegal characters in student names.
     --dsdb                 Do not store imported student data in database.

+For easy distribution it is possible to build a single zip or exe file containing all necessary files with either cx_freeze or pyinstaller.
+Both tools can be installed by using pip:

+    pip install pyinstaller
+    pip install cx_freeze

+After the installation both tools can create in single directory or single file distribution:

+    pyinstaller bbss_gui.py
+    pyinstaller --onefile bbss_gui.py
+    python setup.py build

 KNOWN PROBLEMS AND BUGS
 -----------------------